ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 2. On the **Properties** tab, select the **Advanced** option.
 3. Ensure that the **Maximum MTU** value is set to 1500.

    When the MTU size in a vDS is changed, the attached uplinks (physical NICs) are brought down and up again.
 As a result, a brief outage occurs for the VMs that are using the uplink.
-Therefore, it is recommended to plan the MTU setting update during scheduled downtime.
+Therefore, plan the MTU setting update during scheduled downtime.
    {: note}

 ## Distributed switch allocation